felleg/felleg.gitlab.io-backup/content/posts/20201030-password-managers.md

 not enough to be considered "secure".
 At the same time, it is impossible to find a perfect solution for everyone.
 Every security design has an exploitable weaker link.

+At this point, you should realize that password reuse is one of, if not *the* weakest links in online security (or security in general).
+Here are some good news: it is also the first thing that any password manager will help you strengthen.

 Passwords are not going anywhere anytime soon.
 Knowing this, what do we need to satisfyingly protect ourselves from forgery while impacting our every day use of technology as little as possible?
 Here is a "shopping list" of features that I find would solve most (if not all) our problems:

-1. **Having "strong", randomly generated and impossible to memorize passwords on all my online accounts** (this solves password reuse)
+1. **Have "strong", randomly generated and impossible to memorize passwords on all our online accounts** (this solves password reuse)
 1. **Store all these passwords in a digital vault** (this makes sure I do not have to memorize anything or use a crib sheet)